Meat Cuts

 • Less noble meat cuts.

-Noble cuts are those cuts which are highly regarded by chefs as:
+Noble cuts are those cuts which chefs highly regard as:

 • They consist almost entirely of desirable lean meat.